ccbndh/trackit/README.md

 # Tracking parcel
-# Tech stack: Django, celery (async result), redis
+# Tech stack: Django, celery (async result), rabbitmq

 How to run with docker:
 In the first time: